solomonsojay/TaskDefender/README.md

 # TaskDefender - Your Last Line of Defense Against Procrastination

-A comprehensive productivity application with AI-powered motivation and Firebase integration.
-User data is securely stored in Firestore and synchronized across devices.
+A comprehensive productivity application with local storage for data persistence.
+User data is securely stored in your browser's localStorage and available across sessions.

 ## 🎯 Core Mission

 **"Your Last Line of Defense Against Procrastination"**

-TaskDefender stands as your ultimate productivity guardian, helping you overcome procrastination and achieve your goals with AI-powered motivation, smart interventions, and secure cloud storage.
+TaskDefender stands as your ultimate productivity guardian, helping you overcome procrastination and achieve your goals with AI-powered motivation, smart interventions, and secure local storage.

 ## ✨ Features